Avivdo7/chatbot/README.md

 ![Docker](https://img.shields.io/badge/docker-ready-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-This project developed using Flask and integrates with the OpenAI API to handle user questions
+This project developed using Flask and integrates with the Hugging Face to handle user questions
 returning responses that are stored in a PostgreSQL database.
 The entire application, including the database, is containerized using Docker, with Docker Compose for easy orchestration.
 A basic test suite using Pytest is included to ensure functionality.